tanin47/tip/README.md

 With App Sandbox, Tip can only read/write files from [a few predefined directories](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html) and, specifically, can *only* execute files (not write) within `~/Library/Application\ Scripts/tanin.tip`.

-This is the reason why the provider script is in `~/Library/Application\ Scripts/tanin.tip/provider`.
+This is the reason why the provider script is under `~/Library/Application\ Scripts/tanin.tip/`.

 As a reminder, please always review a downloaded provider script before using it.